mosaicml/composer/docs/source/notes/resumption.rst

 Implementation
 --------------

-During training, the trainer always symlinks the latest checkpoint to a format (default is ``latest-rank{rank}`` for local files and ``{run_name}/checkpoints/latest-rank{rank}`` for object stores).
+During training, the trainer always symlinks the latest checkpoint to a format (default is ``latest-rank{rank}`` for local files and ``{run_name}/checkpoints/latest-rank{rank}`` for remote file systems).
 When ``autoresume=True``, the Trainer searches for checkpoints of that format in the following order:

 1. Local checkpoints of the format ``"{save_folder}/latest-rank0"``.
 The format for the latest checkpoint can be configured with ``save_latest_filename`` argument (default: ``latest-rank{rank}``).
 2. If no local checkpoints are found, then each logger is checked for files of the format ``"{run_name}/checkpoints/latest-rank{rank}"``.
-This is often used for resuming from an object store such as S3.
+This is often used for resuming from a remote file system such as S3.
 3. Finally, ``load_path`` is used to load a checkpoint.
 This can be used for example, a fine-tuning run on a spot instance, where ``load_path`` would be set to the original weights.

-Below, are some examples that demonstrate the object store logger (#2 above) and using the ``load_path`` for fine-tuning purposes (#3 above).
+Below, are some examples that demonstrate the ``RemoteUploaderDownloader`` (#2 above) and using the ``load_path`` for fine-tuning purposes (#3 above).

 Example: Object Store
 ---------------------

-A typical use case is saving checkpoints to object store (e.g. S3) when there is no local file storage shared across runs.
+A typical use case is saving checkpoints to a remote file system (e.g. S3) when there is no local file storage shared across runs.
 For example, a setup such as this:

 .. testcode::